grrlgeek/sql-docs/docs/relational-databases/security/encryption/always-encrypted-wizard-ssms-21.md

 For more information about enclave attestation, see [Configure attestation for Always Encrypted using Azure Attestation](/azure/azure-sql/database/always-encrypted-enclaves-configure-attestation)

+## Run Settings page

+The wizard supports two approaches for setting up the target encryption configuration: online and offline.

+With the offline approach, the target tables (and any tables related to the target tables, for example, any tables a target table have foreign key relationships with) are unavailable to write transactions throughout the duration of the operation.
+The semantics of foreign key constraints (CHECK or NOCHECK) are always preserved when using the offline approach.

+With the online approach, the operation of copying and encrypting, decrypting, or re-encrypting the data is performed incrementally.
+Applications can read and write data from and to the target tables throughout the data movement operation, except the last iteration, the duration of which is limited by the *Maximum downtime* parameter.
+To detect and process the changes applications can make while the data is being copied, the wizard enables Change Tracking in the target database.
+Because of that, the online approach is likely to consume more resources on the database side than the offline approach.
+The operation may also take much more time with the online approach, especially if a write-heavy workload is running against the database.
+The online approach can be used to encrypt **one table at a time** and the table must have a primary key.
+By default, foreign key constraints are recreated with the NOCHECK option to minimize the impact on applications.
+You can enforce preserving the semantics of foreign key constraints by enabling the *Keep check foreign key constraints* option.

+Here are the guidelines for choosing between the offline and online approaches:

+Use the offline approach:

+- To minimize the duration of the operation.
+- To encrypt/decrypt/re-encrypt columns in multiple tables at the same time.
+- If the target table doesn't have a primary key.

+Use the online approach:

+- To minimize the downtime/unavailability of the database to your applications.

 ## Related content

 - [Always Encrypted](../../../relational-databases/security/encryption/always-encrypted-database-engine.md)